 Related article: How to Create Value for Your Customers

 But where do you begin finding this data?

 Well, social media analytics are a good start.
-It is good to use tools like Google Analytics to check site visitors and Facebook Audience Insights to look up interactive profiles.
+Using tools like Google Analytics to check site visitors and Facebook Audience Insights to look up interactive profiles is recommended.

 Afterward, it’s time for surveys and interviews, both from people in your contact base and outside it.

 Start by surveying your current customer base.
 Since they’ve already engaged with your brand and bought your product or service, they exemplify a good chunk of your target base and help form the ideal persona.

 Taking feedback and reminding customers that their input is valuable will strengthen the B2B or B2C relationship.

 Next, interview your prospects, aka those who haven’t bought your product yet, but you can reach out to them (usually through social media).
 A quick online survey with the same questions as lead generation forms works best.

 You’ll likely have to offer incentives like a gift card, free shipping, or a discount on the next purchase for the candidates to participate in your survey.